acenettner/PaddleHero/README.md

 How to play:
+*To play you will need python and pygame installed.
 A simple paddle game where you try to destroy objects as they come down the screen with a ball.
 If the ball goes past the paddle or the paddle collides with a